usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

         - :inline-python:`BreakBeamStatus`: ROS message for the break beam status, used to subscribe to the break beam status topic.
 The message is defined in  `ariac_msgs/msg/BreakBeamStatus.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/BreakBeamStatus.msg>`_ ).
     - :inline-python:`from rclpy.qos import qos_profile_sensor_data`: ROS 2 Quality of Service API.
 This is used to set the QoS profile for the floor robot gripper state subscriber.

-- Class Variables
+- Intance Variables

     - :inline-python:`_break_beam0_sub`: Subscriber to the break beam status topic.
     - :inline-python:`_conveyor_part_count`: Variable to store the number of parts on the conveyor belt that cross the beam.
     - :inline-python:`_object_detected`: Variable to store whether the beam is broken.

-- Class Methods
+- Instance Methods

     - :inline-python:`_breakbeam0_cb()`: Callback function for the break beam status topic.
 It increments the variable :inline-python:`_part_count` if the beam is broken and the variable :inline-python:`_object_detected` is :inline-python:`False`.
 It also sets the variable :inline-python:`_object_detected` to :inline-python:`True` if the beam is broken.